-Music at Holmes Chapel
+Music Rationale for Holmes Chapel Primary School

 At Holmes Chapel Primary School, children are exposed to diverse artists and performers from different genders, cultures, traditions, styles and genres to enhance their global and cultural understanding of the past and present world.

 Children experience quality music first hand through visitors within school and visits out of school.
-They have access to high quality resources inside and outside of the classroom which ensures we are covering the National Curriculum requirement to ‘engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement’.
+They have access to high quality resources inside and outside of the classroom, which ensures we are covering the National Curriculum requirement to ‘engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement’.
 They have access to ICT to allow them to compose, observe and respond to Music using up to date techniques.

 In EYFS pupils are taught to